LampsaDev/HAE.nvim/README.md

 # Super Upee Web Hae

+## Not working at the moment and Will likely be splitted into 2 separate plugins
+-> One for searches
+-> One for /x functions

 ## _A simple Neovim plugin for searching the web and replacing text using /x commands.
 Includes functionality for:_

 - Google and AI-based searches.